zilliztech/zdoc/docs/tutorials/cluster/manage-cluster.md

     In the **Summary** section, click **Scale** right to the CU **Size** to open the **Scale Cluster** dialog box.
 You can scale up the size allocated to the cluster of the same type in the same cloud region as the original one.
 You can scale the size of a cluster up to 24 CUs in the dialog box.
 Contact us if you need a larger CU.

     For details on CU types and how to select an appropriate one, refer to [Select the Right CU](./cu-types-explained).

+    In addition to the web UI, you can also make an API request to scale up a cluster.
+For details, refer to [Modify Cluster](https://docs.zilliz.com/reference/modify-cluster).

     <Admonition type="caution" icon="🚧" title="Warning">